ArthurSpirling/LargeLanguageArguments/README.md

 Now suppose you knew (as was the case here, in fact) that argument **A** was produced by a human, but argument **B** was produced by an LLM.
 Would this change your mind as to your preference?
 We found that for many humans, across multiple topics, it did: they generally preferred arguments from *other* humans, rather than from machines.
 And this effect is statistically significant.
 We can make some *causal* claims here, because the information about the true identity of the authors was part of a randomized controlled experiment.

 ### Feedback
-Comments are very welcome: please send us an email, or open an issue here.
+Though now published, your comments are still very welcome: please send us an email, or open an issue here.